DIY Clipboard Frames

 - 8×10: landscape is 11.5″ wide x 6″ tall and portrait is 9.5″ wide x 12″ tall

-Decide on how many frames you want then determine the amount of wood you will need.
+Decide on how many frames you want.
+Then, determine the amount of wood you will need.
 I used less than a 2 foot by 4 foot plywood piece for twelve frames.

 SIDE NOTE: I spaced each frame 2″ apart on the wall, and I would not recommend having the frames spaced closer than that.

-After cutting, sand the wood with a#220 grit sandpaper.
+After cutting, sand the wood with a #220 grit sandpaper.

 If you want to paint or stain the wood, do so now.
+I left mine unfinished for a natural look.

-Then take one clothespin and apply a small amount of glue to one side.
+Then, take one clothespin and apply a small amount of glue to one side.

 Place the clothespin onto one of the marked locations of the frame.
 The top of the clothespin is 1/4″ from the top of the frame and either 2″ or 1.5″ from the side.